celleb/swiftmailer/README.md

 ## NestJS

-See the [@swiftmail/nest](https://github.com/celleb/swiftmail/tree/main/packages/nest#readme) package for more information on how to use SwiftMail with NestJS.
+See the [@swiftpost/nest](https://github.com/celleb/swiftpost/tree/main/packages/nest#readme) package for more information on how to use SwiftPost with NestJS.

 ## License